 We may balk at this, but there’s a perfectly reasonable explanation for why this is so.

 For most men, their job is their identity.
-Not only are men competitive by nature, they prefer to be the primary breadwinner—which is just as well since that’s what most women want, too.
+Not only are men competitive by nature, they prefer to be the main breadwinner—which is just as well since that’s what most women want, too.
 (In roughly two-thirds of married or cohabiting couples, men earn more than women.)
 The reason breadwinning is more important to men than it is to women is because men are providers and protectors by nature.
 Women may feel empowered when they make their own money.
 But they don’t feel empowered by using the money they earn to take care of a man.

 On the contrary, this arrangement often leads to resentment.
 Resentment and lack of respect, on the part of wives, is one of the biggest problems in couples for whom the roles are reversed.
 This is not the case in a more conventional marital arrangement.